Building Assessment Validation Processes for RTOs

 Assessment validation is a cornerstone of quality assurance in Australia's vocational education and training sector.
-Under the Standards for RTOs 2015, Registered Training Organisations must systematically validate their assessment tools to ensure they produce valid, reliable, and sufficient evidence of competency.
+Under the Standards for RTOs 2025, Registered Training Organisations must systematically validate their assessment tools and judgements to ensure they produce valid, reliable, and consistent evidence of competency.
 Yet assessment validation remains one of the most commonly misunderstood — and most frequently cited — compliance areas in ASQA audits.

 This guide provides a practical framework for building robust assessment validation processes that satisfy regulatory requirements and genuinely improve the quality of your assessment practices.